Salvador Coreas (footballer, born 1960)

 He is the brother of Víctor Coreas Privado, the late Luis Abraham Coreas Privado, Marcos Coreas and Carlos Coreas.

 Club career

-Nicknamed Macho Seco, Coreas started playing football in the youth team of Quelepita and moved to local rivals Liberal when 14 years old.
+Nicknamed Macho Seco, Coreas started playing football in the youth team of Quelepita and moved to local rivals Liberal at 14 years old.
 A year later he joined Second division side Liberal and he subsequently left them for Obrajuelo.
 In 1976, he signed for Salvadoran giants Águila, where he would play alongside great players like José Francisco Jovel and stay for 17 years.
 A pacy winger, he was played at both the left and right side of the field.
 In 1993, he had a season with American Professional Soccer League side Los Angeles Salsa.